-Company to remove false claims from future advertising
+Company to remove false claims from future advertising and packaging

 One issue is Mapa Spontex, the manufacturer of the NUK brand, markets its First Choice teat with the claim it is “Clinically Proven” for “Combined Feeding”, and encourages breastfeeding mothers to introduce feeding bottles from as early as one week of age.
 Advertising referenced a study suggesting this proves the teat enables “optimal combination of breast and bottle feeding”.